sagemath/sage-archive-2023-02-01/pkgs/sagemath-environment/README.rst

 About this experimental pip-installable source distribution
 -----------------------------------------------------------

 This pip-installable source distribution `sagemath-environment` is an experimental distribution of a small part of the Sage Library.
 Use at your own risk.
 It provides a small, fundamental subset of the modules of the Sage library ("sagelib", `sagemath-standard`), providing the connection to the system and software environment.
+It also includes the `sage` script for launching the Sage REPL and accessing various developer tools (see `sage --help`).